skramm/homog2d/manual.md

 For points, a templated constructor is provided that can be used with any type having an 'x' and 'y' member.
 For homographies, you can import directly from `std::vector<std::vector<T>>` or `std::array<std::array<T,3>,3>`.

-For the first case, it is mandatory that the all 4 vectors size is 3 (the 3 embedded ones and the global one).
+For the first case, it is mandatory that all the vectors sizes are equal to 3 (the 3 embedded ones and the global one).

 For export, additional functions are provided to interface with [Opencv](https://opencv.org).
 This is enabled by defining the symbol `HOMOG2D_USE_OPENCV` at build time.